5 SPICY COCKTAILS

 If you’re the type that always adds hot sauce or chillies to your meals, you’ll definitely want to start dialling up the heat to your favourite drinks with some quick and simple tweaks.
 Scotch and spice are the perfect combo, and you can use these ideas as a starting point for your own ideas for a night-time sip with a lot more character.

-Read on for some sure-fire ways to ramp up the flavour profile.
+Read on for some sure-fire ways to ramp up the flavour profile with these spicy cocktail hits.

 The dawn of the 21st century saw the rise of one of the hottest new cocktails: the spicy Margarita.
 Inspired by this superstar, the Spiced Maggie cocktail blends together the perfect amount of sweet, sour and spice for a drink you’ll keep coming back to.
 Go easy on the hot sauce if you’re a chilli newbie, but if you’re used to the heat, dare to add a little more.